 According to Gartner, users want a more bite-sized delivery of learning assets and more ways to be in control of the content they consume.
 So, it’s no surprise that companies are spending more on LXP platforms.

 Giving employees greater control over their learning is a great way to improve engagement.
-However, in many organisations, the need to deliver more formal learning content is still there.
+Despite this, in many organisations, the need to deliver more formal learning content is still there.

-For example, consider the health and safety industry, where compliance plays a large role in their operations.
-So, an LMS will still be critical in order to provide employees with more specialised knowledge.
+Consider the health and safety industry, for example, where compliance plays a large role in their operations.
+An LMS will still be critical in order to provide employees with more specialised knowledge.

 For this reason, think of an LXP as an extension of an LMS.
-In other words, LXPs make the learning experience better and more engaging when administrators pair them with an LMS.
+In other words, LXPs improve the learning experience and make it more engaging when administrators pair them with an LMS.

 When you combine both approaches, employees will receive mandatory training, but in a more personalised, engaging way.

 Many organisations have expressed the need for an employee training solution that’s cost-effective, scalable, and provides features for measuring progress and results.

 LXP brings social learning and adaptivity to the employee and L&D team’s experience.
 Adaptive learning is an integral part of increasing employee engagement and a definite linchpin of any company’s training strategy, which is at the core of an LXP.